 2.2 Uploads of obviously copyright-infringing content that has not been claimed.

-2.3 Compilations without commentary of other people’s videos (even if those videos have not been claimed by the copyright owners).
+2.3 Compilations without commentary (or with only minimal commentary) of other people’s videos (even if those videos have not been claimed by the copyright owners).

 2.4 Reaction videos with minimal commentary.